Estimating the optimal time to perform a PET-PSMA exam in prostatectomized patients based on data from clinical practice

 \section{Abstract}

-Prostatectomized patients are at risk of resurgence: this is the reason why, during a follow-up period, they are monitored for PSA growth, an indicator of tumor progression.
-The presence of tumors can be evaluated with an expensive exam, called PET-PSMA (Positron Emission Tomography with Prostate-Specific Membrane Antigen).
-But, to optimize the benefit/risk ratio, patients should be referred to this exam only when the evidence is strong.
-The aim is to estimate the optimal time to recommend the exam, based on patients' history and collected data.
-We build a Hierarchical Bayesian model that describes, jointly, the PSA growth curve and the probability of a positive PET-PSMA.
-Our proposal is to process all information about the patient in order to give an informed estimate of the optimal time.
+Prostatectomized patients are at risk of resurgence, and for this reason, during a follow-up period, they are monitored for Prostate Specific Antigen (PSA) growth, an indicator of tumor progression.
+The presence of tumors can be evaluated with an expensive exam, called Positron Emission Tomography with Prostate-Specific Membrane Antigen (PET-PSMA).
+To justify the high cost of the PET-PSMA and, at the same time, to contain the risk for the patient, this exam should be recommended only when the evidence of tumor progression is strong.
+With the aim of estimating the optimal time to recommend the exam based on the patient's history and collected data, we build a hierarchical Bayesian model that describes, jointly, the PSA growth curve and the probability of a positive PET-PSMA.
+With our proposal we process all past and present information about the patients PSA measurement and PET-PSMA results, in order to give an informed estimate of the optimal time, improving current practice.